 When the inductor current becomes discontinuous the boost inductors ring with the parasitic capacitances in the boost stages.
 This inductor current rings through the CTs causing a false current sense signal.
-Please refer to the following graphical representation of what the current sense signal looks like when the inductor current goes discontinuous.
+Figure 28 shows what the current sense signal looks like when the inductor current goes discontinuous.